You should begin making your way through Binney & Merrifield's Chapter 5. We will be hotting most of the topics in that Chapter 6 this semester.

 Let heat flow outward so that inner regions may become denser and, therefore,

-Basic elements of stellar structure theory:
+Basic elements of standard stellar structure theory:

 Hydrostatic equilibrium (first eqn. below): In order for a star